Teaching English to Speakers of Other Languages, Certificate

 Career Outlook

-The TESOL certificate is useful for students interested in careers in this increasingly important field.
-It also serves as excellent preparation for students wishing to pursue graduate studies in the Master of Teaching English to Speakers of Other Languages program at ASU or in a similar program at another institution.
+The TESOL certificate is useful for graduates who are interested in careers in this increasingly important field.
+It also serves as excellent preparation for students who wish to pursue graduate studies in the Master of Teaching English to Speakers of Other Languages program at ASU or in a similar program at another institution.

 Students who combine this TESOL certificate with their major program of study may become more marketable to employers.